 Records must be maintained for a minimum of five years.

-There are three “alternative compliance options” with their own individual requirements.
-They are:
+There are three “alternative compliance options” with their own individual requirements:

 VOC Compliance Unit Trading System